polsys/ennemi/README.md

 This package requires Python 3.6 or higher, and it is tested to work on the latest versions of Ubuntu, macOS and Windows.
-The only dependency is NumPy.
+The only hard dependency is a reasonably recent version of NumPy;
+Pandas is strongly suggested for more enjoyable data analysis.

 This package is available on PyPI:
 ```sh